Radhanagar Beach- Andaman, Everything You Should Know

 The temperature during this period usually ranges from 28 to 30 degree Celsius.
 If you are a night sky lover, this is the season for you, since the air is clear with a great view of the stars at night, along with your chance to spot the core of the Milky Way galaxy!

 The monsoon season is usually avoided by tourists due to heavy rainfall and thunderstorms which may be seen as a hindrance to your sightseeing plans.
-However, due to low tourist in flow, hotel prices remain at an all-time low from June to September.
+However, due to low tourist in flow, hotel prices in andaman remain at an all-time low from June to September.